Brian-Kariu/django-chain/README.md

 ## Features

+- Dynamic prompt and workflow management out of the box
 - Easy integration with existing Django models and views
 - Built-in utilities for common LLM tasks
 - Type-safe and well-documented API
 - Comprehensive test coverage
 - Production-ready with proper error handling

+## Core Concepts
+- Prompt: Represents a configurable template for generating LLM prompts.
+This can be a HumanMessagePromptTemplate, SystemMessagePromptTemplate, or ChatPromptTemplate.
+- Workflow: A sequence of ordered steps, each defining an action to be performed (e.g., format a prompt, call an LLM, parse JSON output, use a tool).
+Workflows orchestrate the flow of data through these steps.

+## Prerequisites
+1. Python 3.8+
+2. Django 4.0+

 ## Installation